 What happens if you eat too much iron?

-People also ask, how much iron is too much in a day?
+Similarly, you may ask, how much iron is too much in a day?

 At high doses, iron is toxic.
 For adults and children ages 14 and up, the upper limit -- the highest dose that can be taken safely -- is 45 mg a day.
 Children under age 14 should not take more than 40 mg a day.